Eximchain/abi2oas/README.md

 const contractApiSpec = abi2oas.convert(<path_to_contract.json>, <output_path.json>, [config]);
 ```
-`.convert()` runs synchronously and returns the serialized object corresponding to the OpenAPI JSON.  `config` in this method may either be an object or a string pointing to a config JSON.
+`.convert()` runs synchronously and returns the serialized object corresponding to the OpenAPI JSON, along with saving the JSON to the specified path.  `config` in this method may either be an object or a string pointing to a config JSON.
 Read below for config spec.

 ## Method Mapping
 The smart contract is mapped to the OpenAPI spec on a per-function basis: